mintforpeople/robobo.py/README.md

 ## Basic usage

 In this section, you can find basic documentation to install and start using the Robobo.py library.
-For further information you can read the Robobo.py library reference (https://mintforpeople.github.io/robobo.py/index.html).
+Further information can be found at the Robobo.py library reference (https://mintforpeople.github.io/robobo.py/index.html).

 To use the library within your code you have first to import it and then create a instance of the Robobo class: